Charles0Yang/Chatbot/README.md

 What is the probability of catching coronavirus?

+Can I visit my family?

+Can I go to the beach?

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.